chamik/gympl-skripta/anj.typ

   [usually cheaper], [can get expensive],
   [usually healthier], [can be "junk food"],
 )

+- cooking is uniquely human -- no other species prepares its food like we do
+- bread is one of the most important inventions of humankind -> it allowed us to store large amount of energy and travel large distances
 - favorite foods to cook at home: sushi, pancakes, guacamole
 - favorite foods to take out: chinese/vietnamese, pizza
 - i don't enjoy eating liver